 - Keep the dohicky in the laser according with the Russ video explanations.

-When the laser is stoping the exposition, the e-dohicky is automaticaly waiting the end of the raising of temperature, then make a beep and show the result.
+When the laser is stoping the exposition, the e-dohicky is automatically waiting the end of the raising of temperature, then make a beep and show the measured power in Watts.
 This can take some seconds ( about 5 to 10 or more depending of the conditions )

-After reading the result, you can back to the 'idle mode' with a 'long press'.
+After reading the power, you can back to the 'idle mode' with a 'long press'.

 At this time, the e-dohicky will probably show an alert fot the dohicky temperature is to high.